appsquickly/typhoon/README.md

 at the same time, and this can get tricky, especially as your application gets more complex.
 Imagine testing Class A, depends on Class B, depends on Class C, depends on ....
 Not much fun!

-So with dependency injection, rather than having objects make their own collaborators we have them supplied to the class instance via an initializer or property setter.
+So with dependency injection, rather than having objects make their own collaborators, we have them supplied to the class instance via an initializer or property setter.

 ___And now, it simply becomes___: